Perseverance rover successfully cores its first rock on Mars – KION546

 The rover uses a rotary-percussive drill and hollow coring bit to drill into rocks and collect samples just a bit thicker than a pencil.
 This sampling system is located on the end of the rover’s 7-foot-long (2-meter-long) robotic arm.

-Perseverance is currently exploring the Citadelle location in Jezero Crater, the former site of an ancient lake, billions of years ago.
+Perseverance is currently exploring the Citadelle location in Jezero Crater, which — billions of years ago — was once the site of an ancient lake.
 The rover’s specific target was a rock called Rochette, which is about the size of a briefcase and is part of a half-mile ridgeline of rock outcrops and boulders.

 The mission team should receive more images of what’s inside the sample tube by September 4.
 If images taken while the sun is at a better angle don’t help the team determine whether a sample is present, the tube will be sealed and the rover will measure its volume.